The Basics of Health Maintenance Organization (HMO) Plans

 - The quality of the doctors and health care centers are carefully monitored to the highest of standards, so plan members know they are getting the best possible care.

-- Expensive medical claims are controlled by an HMO approval process before they take place, and this also protects consumers from fraud.
+- An HMO approval process controls expensive medical claims before they take place, and this also protects consumers from fraud.

 Trends in the Health Care Market About HMO Use